Chapter 1: the stories to come are for you and for me and are not for mostpeople | chapter i, book i.

 “Can I tell you a story?” the man asked.

-From the moment he saw her face, he knew he had to tell her.
+From the moment he saw their faces, he knew he had to tell them.

-The rain was coming down on Paris; down on the roofs, down on the old streets and gathered in the man’s dark eyes, tears gathering and but not coming down.
+The rain was coming down on Chicago; down on the roofs, down on the old streets and gathered in Ned Andersen’s blue eyes, tears gathering and but not coming down; rain making his ankle-foot orthoses sing with each swing of his feet, the rain caught in the strands of his reddish-pale hair.

 A brief pause.
 “I would hope so,” the man mused.